-We offer professional facilities, affordable communal workspace for emerging and mid-career artists, educational programming and outreach, and an innovative gallery dedicated to fine art prints.
-Richmond is a city full of artistic talent, and S23 provides a community and a space to support that talent.
+We offer professional facilities, affordable communal and private studio space for emerging and mid-career artists, educational programming and outreach, and innovative printmaking exhibitions.
+Richmond is a city full of artistic talent, and we provide a community and a space to support that talent.

-We inspire innovation in printmaking through artist residency, workshops, and exhibitions.
+We drive innovation in printmaking and photography through artist residency, education, and exhibitions.

 S23 is the only printmaking workshop in Central Virginia that sustains a community of working artists through 24-hour access to a fully-equipped printmaking studio.
 S23 facilities support traditional printmaking techniques, including intaglio, relief, lithography, and screen printing, as well as digital printing.
 S23 is also home to the only open-access Communal Darkroom for black and white photography in Richmond.
 By providing artists with an affordable, professional and supportive workspace, S23 enables printmakers to explore and cultivate experimental, contemporary work and engage in artistic dialogue with fellow artists in the Richmond community.
 For more information visit the Artist Residency page and/or contact Ashley Hawkins, Executive Director, email@example.com.